Estelindis/double-agent/README.md

 ## Colours
 - A gradient for the logo was generated via patorjk.com's [text colour fader utility](http://patorjk.com/text-color-fader/).
 As this utility generates HTML gradients, it was converted to Python manually, changing HEX values to RGB and following the guidelines under the heading ["ALL THE COLOURS" on Stack Overflow](https://stackoverflow.com/questions/4842424/list-of-ansi-color-escape-sequences).
 The particular colours of the gradient were chosen to suggest a metallic gleam, lit by purple light.
 This combination unifies the cold hardness of the espionage genre with the otherworldly aura of the fantasy genre, as appropriate to a story of "swords, sorcery, and spies."
 - The colour of the "run program" button was changed to match the purple part of the game logo gradient.
 - The background colour of the webpage was changed to a dark grey to reduce eye strain and complement the other game colours.
 A pure black background was not used, to ensure that the black terminal does not seem to merge with the background.
 It is intended the the user's attention should be drawn to the terminal rather than wandering around the page.
-A background graphic, edited to match the colours of the logo, was tested.
+-A background graphic, edited to match the colours of the logo, was tested.
 This graphic was not retained in the final version, as it was deemed distracting - literally, but also in a broader game design sense, as time could be spent on code than improving the background graphic.
 In a scenario with more development time, this decision could be revisited.

 ![Tested background.](/assets/image-readme/background_test.jpg)